Monday Night Countdown

-Monday Night Countdown (officially Monday Night Countdown presented by ESPN Bet) is an American pregame television program that is broadcast on ESPN and ABC, preceding its coverage of Monday Night Football.
+Monday Night Countdown (officially Monday Night Countdown presented by DraftKings Sportsbook for sponsorship reasons) is an American pregame television program that is broadcast on ESPN, ABC and the NFL Network, preceding its coverage of Monday Night Football.
 For the network's non-Monday broadcasts, the pregame show is simply titled NFL Countdown.
 When it debuted in 1993 as NFL Prime Monday and Monday Night Football was airing on ABC, the pregame show was one of the first cross-pollinations between ESPN and ABC Sports, each of which operated largely under separate management at the time.
 The show was renamed Monday Night Countdown in 1998 to match its sister show Sunday NFL Countdown and Monday Night Football moved from ABC to ESPN in 2006.
 When ABC began airing selected Monday Night Football games in 2016, the network's broadcasts were preceded by simulcasts of Monday Night Countdown.
-The current sponsor is ESPN Bet, starting with the 2024 season.
-Previous sponsors of the show include UPS, Applebee's, Call of Duty, Courtyard by Marriott, Subway and Panera.
+The current sponsor is US Bank, starting with the 2026 season.
+Previous sponsors of the show include UPS, Applebee's, Call of Duty, Courtyard by Marriott, Subway, Panera and ESPN Bet.

 History

-Monday Night Football on ABC era
+ABC Monday Night Football

 The show was initially hosted by Mike Tirico along with analysts Joe Theismann, Craig James, Phil Simms and Ron Jaworski.
 Mike Ditka also discussed certain topics and Chris Mortensen brought news and rumors from around the league.
 John Clayton was also a regular guest on the show.
 Former presenters include Mike Tirico, Bill Parcells, Michael Irvin and Sterling Sharpe.
 During the 2005 season, it enjoyed its best ratings ever and was the highest-rated studio sports show on cable television.
 On occasion, the crew appeared on-site at the game, but for the most part, the show was aired from the studios in Bristol, Connecticut.